A new study finds potential to help adolescents and young adults transition to healthy sex lives after cancer treatment ends.

 Beth Uznis Johnson

-Beth Uznis Johnson writes for the University of Michigan Comprehensive Cancer Center.
+Beth Uznis Johnson writes for the University of Michigan Rogel Cancer Center.
 She is the editor of Thrive, the award-winning lifestyle magazine for cancer patients.
 Beth has an MFA in fiction writing and has worked for 20 years in communication and marketing, both in agency and client-side roles.

 For adolescents and young adults with cancer, bouncing back to a regular social life after treatment doesn’t always happen without help, a new study finds.